RunestoneInteractive/RunestoneServer/source/Selection/selection.rst

    :answer_d: x &gt; 0 and x &lt; 5
    :correct: d
    :feedback_a: Each comparison must be between exactly two values.
 In this case the right-hand expression &lt; 5 lacks a value on its left.
-   :feedback_b: This is not legal syntax in Python.
-To make multiple comparisons you must use and or or.
+   :feedback_b: This is tricky.
+Although most other programming languages do not allow this syntax, in Python, this syntax is allowed.
+However, you should not use it.
+Instead, make multiple comparisons by using and or or.
    :feedback_c: Although this is legal Python syntax, the expression is incorrect.
 It will evaluate to true for all numbers that are either greater than 0 or less than 5.
 Because all numbers are either greater than 0 or less than 5, this expression will always be True.
    :feedback_d: Yes, with an and keyword both expressions must be true so the number must be greater than 0 an less than 5 for this expression to be true.